MichaelHelgesen/100daysofcode/R3Log.md

 * Continued to review the basics of JS.
 * Updated my dictionary with a lot of entries.

+_Evening (21.00 - 22.30):_

+* Continued the course.
+* Added yet more to the dictionary.

+**Total:** 3.5 h

+**Thoughts:**
+Even though I know every concept I am currently going through in the Udemy course, I learn so much more by doing it again, and using it as a base for my dictionary.
+I learn new ways of explaining things, and new definitions and new words.
+This is actually just what I felt was missing.
+So I'm kinda happy about the choice after all.
+Even though, again, going through this tutorial makes me feel like I am learning a lot.
+The truth is that using it in my own projects are what works best.
+But I'll blast through it, then start building again.

 ### D5 #100DaysOfCode - 5.5.18

 _Morning (06.00 - 08.30):_